You want smart political talk without the meltdowns?

 If you've been paying attention to the developments in Iraq, you may have noticed that after years of a stalemate, we're now making progress because now our troops can actually shoot the enemy again without asking them for identification if they're a member of ISIS before they pull the trigger, which is what it had been.

-Unbelievable the whole thing.
+Unbelievable, the whole thing.

-Now we have uh some other issues.
+Now, we have some other issues.

-And all the talk by the liberal media, the fake media, you know, about Russia.
+You know, all the talk by the liberal media, the fake media, you know, about Russia.

-Let me read from the House Intelligence Committee Chairman, Devin Nunez today.
+Let me read from the House Intelligence Committee Chairman Devin Nunez today.

 He said, I haven't seen any evidence so far that Trump campaign officials had any contact with Russian officials.

-He's the head of the House Intel committee.
+He's the head of the House Intel Committee.

 He's the chairman of the House Intel Committee.